maarten-pennings/MPU6050/README.md

 The software steps to take

- - It is assumed that you that the Arduino IDE has been installed.
+ - It is assumed that you have the Arduino IDE installed.
 If not, refer to "Install the Arduino Desktop IDE" on the [Arduino site](https://www.arduino.cc/en/Guide/HomePage).
-If you follow the default install, libraries will install here (for me, Maarten) `C:\Users\maarten\Documents\Arduino\libraries`.
+If you follow the default install, libraries will install here `C:\Users\maarten\Documents\Arduino\libraries` (for me, Maarten).
- - Install the library
+ - Install this library
     - Visit the project page for the [Arduino MPU6050 library](https://github.com/maarten-pennings/MPU6050).
     - Click the green button `Clone or download` on the right side, and from the pop-up choose Download ZIP.
     - Start Arduino, select from menu `Sketch > Include Library > Add .ZIP Library...` and select the just downloaded ZIP file.